carpentries-incubator/high-dimensional-stats-r/episodes/04-regression-regularisation.md

 keypoints:
 - "Regularisation is a way to avoid the problems of stepwise or iterative model building processes."
-- "Modelling features together can help to identify a subset of features that contribute to the outcome."
+- "Test and training splits, or cross-validation, are a useful way to select models or hyperparameters."
+- "Regularisation can give us a better set of variables, and by restricting the magnitude of coefficients, can give us a better (and more stable) estimate."
 math: yes
 ---